gemmarx/cbtrie_assoc/README.md

 Give the number of pairs registered in.

 ## Usage2
-Traverse all the keys of an assoc
+Traverse all keys of an assoc
 ##### test2.f03
 ```FORTRAN
 program main